-Any leasing company importing plant and equipment to Kazakhstan for a Kazakhstan entity implementing an investment project under a financial lease agreement shall be exempt from customs duties.
+Any leasing company that imports plant and equipment to Kazakhstan for a Kazakhstan entity implementing an investment project under a financial lease agreement shall be exempt from customs duties.

-Any Kazakhstan legal entity engaged in the implementation of a special-purpose investment project under a special investment contract shall be exempt from customs duties, provided that such entity imports plant and equipment, components and spare parts thereto, raw and/or other materials as part of finished products manufactured in a special economic zone or free warehouse.
+Any Kazakhstan legal entity that is engaged in the implementation of a special-purpose investment project under a special investment contract shall be exempt from customs duties, provided that such entity imports plant and equipment, components and spare parts thereto, raw and/or other materials as part of finished products manufactured in a special economic zone or free warehouse in compliance with Kazakhstan laws.
+Please note that, with effect from 1 July 2021, the used raw and/or other materials will be exempt from customs duties upon completion of free customs zone or free warehouse procedure, provided that such raw and/or other materials have been identified as part of finished products and that the appropriate use of the conditionally released goods has been acknowledged.